 Business is conducted fairly formally in Armenia; dress tends to be conservative and good etiquette is important.
 Business hours are Monday to Friday from 9am to 6pm, though there is some variation between businesses.

 The international dialling code for Armenia is +374.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
-City codes are in use, and the national prefix to call between cities is 0 e.g. (0)10 for Yerevan.
-For mobile phones the prefix is 09.
+City codes are in use, and the national prefix to call between cities is 0 e.g. (0)1 for Yerevan.
 Public pre-paid card phones are available throughout the country, but not all will allow international calls; post offices and major hotels have international dialling access, but calls are expensive.
 Internet cafes are available in Yerevan and other large cities.
 Mobile phones can be rented.